RustFestEU/blog.rustfest.eu/_posts/2016-07-15-this-week-in-rustfest-6-venue-sponsors-and-the-speakers.md

 ## Venue, in the center of Berlin

-Earlier this week really great news arrived us: **our most anticipated venue confirmed they will host RustFest 2016!**
+Earlier this week really great news arrived: **our most anticipated venue confirmed they will host RustFest 2016!**

 At Unter den Linden 17, just steps from to the Brandenburg Gate, **Microsoft Berlin** entertains an amazing conference and event venue in an iconic corner building: